w3c/publ-wg/admin/FPWD-s/PreliminaryPublicationRequest.md

 All three documents go through pubrule's checker as well as the link checker.

-The right 'bucket' for the documents is "Digital Publishing".

 I will put them on the /TR/2018/ as soon as we have the Director's decision alongside the official publication request.

 Thank you!